Joint UAV Placement and IRS Phase Shift Optimization in Downlink Networks: Introduction

 The main contributions of this study are summarized as follows: \begin{itemize} \item We investigate a DL MU-MISO network, where UEs are located within a blocked region, i.e., without direct links between the BS and UEs, due to the complex urban environment.
-Taking advantage of both IRS and UAV technologies, we propose to deploy an IRS mounted on a UAV to assist the terrestrial communications. \item Aiming at maximizing the system sum rate, we formulate an optimization problem incorporating the UAV positioning with optimized altitude, BS beamforming, and IRS phase shift coefficients, which belongs to a difficult class of nonconvex optimization problem.
+Taking advantage of both IRS and UAV technologies, we propose to deploy an IRS mounted on a UAV to assist the terrestrial communications, wherein a general system framework for multi-antenna BS serving multiple UEs with the assistance of a UAV-mounted IRS is presented. \item Aiming at maximizing the system sum rate, we formulate an optimization problem incorporating the UAV positioning with optimized altitude, BS beamforming, and IRS phase shift coefficients, which belongs to a difficult class of nonconvex optimization problem.
 To address it, we utilize BCD to decompose it into two sub-problems.
 For the first sub-problem, UAV placement and BS beamforming are jointly considered, whereas UAV placement and IRS phase shift are considered for optimization in the second sub-problem.
 Towards appealing applications, a low-complexity iterative algorithm based on the IA method is developed to address the nonconvex constraints and objective, which are guaranteed to converge to at least a locally optimal solution. \item Finally, extensive simulations are executed to demonstrate the effectiveness of our proposed approach with a UAV-mounted IRS on the sum rate performance compared with conventional terrestrial systems. \end{itemize}